Tagging snacks or soft packaging

 You may ask yourself, "Which tag type do I get?"
 The answer: it depends!
 When you are deciding on the tag type, you should ask these questions:

 As you can see, variables change what tag best fits your products.
-Generally speaking, we see that operators tend to opt in for our flag tags.
+Generally speaking, we see that operators tend to opt for our flag tags.

 Regular tags are a great option for tagging snack products.
 They are easy to tag and lie fully flat on the product.